Strong, Independent Journalism Matters

 Irish journalism is at a crossroads.
 Doing nothing is not an option.

 If newspapers were to disappear so too would much of Irish online news, and with it many stories that need to be told.

 Such an outcome would be good for ‘fake news’, but bad for Ireland.

 But the good news is that we can do something about this.
 Like other countries have done, Ireland can take practical steps to ensure a sustainable future for journalism in Ireland.

 Many other countries actively support their independent journalism.
 Denmark does.
 UK does.
 France does.
 And many more.
 Ireland does not have to be different.

 In Ireland there are lots of practical things we can do to support independent journalism.

-Reduce VAT – the government should apply a 5% VAT rate to newspapers and digital products.
-Ultimately reduce VAT on printed newspapers to 0% as is the case in Britain and other EU countries.
+Reduce VAT to 0% on newspapers and digital news products, as is the case in Britain and other EU countries.

 How you can support independent journalism